MiuLab/DSTC7/track3/README.md

 ```
 ## Prepare data

-All the data can be found [here](https://github.com/hudaAlamri/DSTC7-Audio-Visual-Scene-Aware-Dialog-AVSD-Challenge).
+All the data can be found in the ofiicial repository [here](https://github.com/hudaAlamri/DSTC7-Audio-Visual-Scene-Aware-Dialog-AVSD-Challenge).

 You need to first make symbolic link under `data` folder like this.